 - Cortisol also limits the proliferation of white blood cells, helping to prevent excessive inflammatory reactions.

-These anti-inflammatory effects of cortisol are essential for maintaining the balance of our immune system and preventing tissue damage when inflammation occurs.
+These anti-inflammatory effects of cortisol are essential for maintaining the balance of our immune system and preventing tissue damage in the event of inflammation.

 Strengthening the immune system with cortisol

-Cortisol, in addition to its roles already mentioned, also participates in strengthening the immune system.
-Indeed, in situations of acute stress, it can stimulate our non-specific immune defenses, that is, our first line of defense against pathogens, such as viral infections.
-Natural killer cells and macrophages, two types of immune cells, then see their numbers increase, thus optimizing the neutralization of bacteria and viruses.
+Cortisol, in addition to its previously mentioned roles, also helps strengthen the immune system.
+Indeed, in situations of acute stress, it can stimulate our nonspecific immune defenses, that is, our first line of defense against pathogens, such as viral infections.
+Natural killer cells and macrophages, two types of immune cells, then increase in number, thus optimizing the neutralization of bacteria and viruses.

-Furthermore, cortisol exerts immunosuppressive effects, thus regulating the expression of immune cells.
+Furthermore, cortisol exerts immunosuppressive effects, regulating the expression of immune cells.
 In particular, it inhibits the production of lymphocytes and macrophages, two types of cells in the immune system.
-However, this inhibitory action can lead to immunosuppression in cases of chronic stress, with constantly elevated cortisol levels.
+However, this inhibitory action can lead to immunosuppression in cases of chronic stress, with persistently elevated cortisol levels.